 - Ability to print shipping labels

 Like with any retail business, the key to making a profit is to sell your baskets at a price that’s high enough to make a reasonable profit and low enough to attract customers.
-When determining the costs of your basket, take into account the cost of the items inside, the wrapping and packaging materials, and any labor costs involved in building the basket.
+Setting the right price ensures profitability while keeping your baskets attractive to customers.

 For an in-depth guide to pricing your baskets (and easy-to-use profit calculators), read about how to price products in four steps.

-Once you have your location or online store all set, it’s time to start advertising.
+Once you have your location or online store all set, it’s time to market your business.
 The best advertising strategies combine online and traditional marketing tactics to reach the largest number of customers.

 Advertising online is often the most cost-effective way to reach a large group of people.
 If you’re selling baskets online, digital advertising is a must—but it’s important for brick-and-mortar stores to have a digital presence, as well.
 Here are the basics every gift basket business should follow: